BETSRG/GHEDesigner/.github/contributing.md

 1. **Make sure the bug has not been already reported.** Run a quick search through the [issue tracker][#issue_tracker].
 If an open issue is related to your problem, consider adding your input to that issue.
-If you find a closed issue related to your problem, open an new issue and link to the closed issue.
+If you find a closed issue related to your problem, open a new issue and link to the closed issue.
 2. **Use a short and descriptive title** when creating a new issue.
 3. **Provide detailed steps to reproduce the problem.** Explain, in details,